markolalovic/latent2likert/README.md

 # responsesR
-This repository contains R package called "responsesR" for simulalation of Likert-scale data in R. Using optimal discretization and skew-normal distribution we can simulate symmetrically or asymmetrically distributed Likert scale item responses while maintaining the relationship between variables with nice mathematical properties.
+This repository contains R package called *responsesR* for simulalation of Likert-scale data in R. Using optimal discretization and skew-normal distribution we can simulate symmetrically or asymmetrically distributed Likert scale item responses while maintaining the relationship between variables with nice mathematical properties.

+&nbsp;

 <img src="figures/anim-location.gif" alt="Animation of location parameter." width="800">